Sunday, July 31, 2005

 Tuesday, July 05, 2005

 Always, we've been able to watch our town's fireworks display from our sunroom windows.
-Well, usually it's been just me watching, alone, because nearly always Tom has to work graveyard shift on the Fourth of July.
+Well, often it's been just me watching, alone, because usually Tom has to work graveyard shift on the Fourth of July.
 Or it's been me with a cat beside me.

-Well, this year was supposed to be one of those rare, gleaming 4th's which Tom was going to have off from work, but we got a call early in the afternoon....someone was sick.... could Tom come in and work the graveyard shift?
+This year was supposed to be one of those rare, gleaming 4th's which Tom was going to have off from work, but we got a call early in the afternoon--someone was sick, could Tom come in and work the graveyard shift?

 What a view!
-Much better than the one in the sunroom below us, where we could only see the high-shooting lights lucky enough to clear the huge trees down the street.
+Much better than the one in the sunroom below us, what with trees partially in the way.
 We sat there watching the bright exploding colors before us, telling each other how much better this was than fighting all the traffic surrounding the park where the fireworks originate.
-And it was so much better, as always, just watching fireworks from our own home--this time upon our own roof.
+And this was sweeter, as always, just watching fireworks from our own home--this time upon our own roof.

 And, sitting up there on the sloping roof in my black skirt and bare feet, with sweat dripping down my neck, I knew that some review lessons on handling disappointment are probably heading my way.
 Hopefully I will pass those upcoming tests.